mani-sarthak/COL334_Computer_Networks/assignment1/notes.md

 #### 6. `DNS Server` : Domain Name System server.
 Its primary purpose is to translate human-readable domain names (such as www.example.com) into machine-readable IP addresses (such as 192.0.2.1).
 This process is known as DNS resolution or DNS name resolution.

+#### 7. `<ping>` : to discover wether a particular IP address is online or not and to measure the round-trip time it takes for a data packet to travel from the source to the destination and  back again.

+- usage : `ping youtube.com`, `ping youtube.com -s packet_size`, `ping youtube.com -t ttl_value`